-Fees, commission income and expense that are integral to the effective interest rate on a financial asset or financial liability are described in note 3.2.
+Fees that are integral to the effective interest rate on a financial asset or financial liability are described in Note 3.2.

-Other fees and commissions are recognized as the related services are performed based on the contractual terms set with a customer.
-The Bank recognizes such income when control over the product or service is transferred to a customer.
+Fees and commissions are determined based on considerations specified in a contract with the client.
+The Bank recognizes such income when control over the service is transferred to a customer.

-The following table describes the main products and services, other than services for financial intermediation, from which the Bank generates its revenue:
+The following table describes the services, other than financial intermediation, from which the Bank generates its income:

-Type of services Nature and timing of satisfaction of performance obligations, including significant payment terms Letters of credit Issuance Guarantee to honor the stipulated amount agreed to in the terms and conditions entered with the customer, upon presentation of required documentation.
+Type of services Nature of performance obligations Letters of credit Issuance Guarantee to honor the stipulated amount agreed to in the terms and conditions entered with the customer, upon presentation of required documentation.
 Negotiation Review of the shipping documents, by the beneficiary, upon presentation and acceptance of payment on demand or on the day the reimbursement is made by the designated bank.
 Acceptance Commitment issued to the beneficiary to pay to a supplier in a future date, once all the shipping documents have been reviewed as to compliance with the terms and conditions of the letter of credit.
 Confirmation Commitment issued to the issuer bank and the beneficiary to honor or negotiate shipping documents.
-Amendment A request to amend the original letter of credit on behalf of the beneficiary modifying the original terms and conditions Syndications Structuring Advise to the borrower by structuring the terms and conditions of a credit facility and coordinating among the lenders' and the borrowers' legal counsel all legal aspects relating to the credit facility, among others.
+Amendment A request to amend the original letter of credit on behalf of the beneficiary modifying the original terms and conditions.
+Syndications Structuring Advise to the borrower by structuring the terms and conditions of a credit facility and coordinating among the lenders' and the borrowers' legal counsel all legal aspects relating to the credit facility, among others.
 Other services Other Assignment of rights, transferability, reimbursements, payments, discrepancies, courier charges and transfers.